Who we are:

 - 12 days of medical leave annually, plus

-- Two days of community service or participation leave, plus
+- 2 days of community service or participation leave, plus

-- A 401K plan with a 5% match after just one year of employment, and
+- a 401K plan with a 5% match that begins after just one year of employment, and

-- Our Executive Director closes the office between Christmas Day and New Year’s Day each year as a thank you to the staff!
+- In addition, the Executive Director closes the office between Christmas Day and New Year’s Day each year as a thank you to the staff!